Pleasant Hill, Saskatoon: History

 The first name of the hill of this area was called Willoughby Hill.

-From 1884 to 1890, Dr. J.H.C.
-Wiloughby was Saskatoon's first post master and first physician on the east side of the River until after providing medical assistance to Middleton's troops during the Riel Rebellion (Revolution).
+From 1884 to 1890, Dr. J. H. C. Wiloughby was Saskatoon's first post master and first physician on the east side of the River until after providing medical assistance to Middleton's troops during the Riel Rebellion (Revolution).
 From 1885 to 1900 he departed to Regina.
 John Henry C. returned with his wife (Miss Hilliard) and homesteaded at Willoughby Hill.
 His homestead was Section 30 Township 36 Range 5 West of the 3rd Meridian, and his home was located at the present location of St. Paul's Hospital.
 Being that he was a physician, his home was one of the first hospitals of the City of Saskatoon.
 In 1903 he helped to establish the first telephone in the area.
 He also became one of Saskatoon's first city councillors from 1907–1908.

 The boundaries of the Pleasant Hill community used to extend west of Avenue W to Circle Drive, but in the early 1990s the City of Saskatoon redrew many of its neighbourhood boundaries; as a result, the section west of Avenue W was renamed Meadowgreen.

 Demographics

-There are 4,415 people living in the Pleasant Hill community area.
+In 2006 there were 4,415 people living in the Pleasant Hill community area.
 The majority of homes in the Pleasant Hill Community are Multi Unit Dwellings.
-This area was first settled at the turn of the 20th century, age of homes are generally built before 1908 and typically sell between $58,995 and $68,269.
+This area was first settled at the turn of the 20th century, the houses were generally built before 1908.
 Pleasant Hill has been a Vibrant Communities Partner since 2001 and benefits from various community developments by Quint Development Corporation and Children's Hunger and Education Project.
 In Pleasant Hill in 2006, the average household size was 2.2 and the homeownership was 25.5%.
 According to MLS data, the average sale price of a home as of 2013 was $186,367.

 Government and politics

 Pleasant Hill exists within the federal electoral district of Saskatoon West.
 It is currently represented by Brad Redekopp of the Conservative Party of Canada, first elected in 2019.

 Provincially, the area is divided by 20th Street into two constituencies.
 The southern portion lies within the constituency of Saskatoon Riversdale.
-It is currently represented by Danielle Chartier of the Saskatchewan New Democratic Party (NDP), first elected in a 2009 by-election.
+It is currently represented by Kimberley Breckner of the Saskatchewan New Democratic Party (NDP), who was first elected in the 2024 Saskatchewan general election.
 The northern portion lies within the constituency of Saskatoon Centre.
-It is currently represented by David Forbes of the NDP, first elected in a 2001 by-election.
+It is currently represented by Betty Nippi-Albright of the NDP, who was first elected in the 2020 Saskatchewan general election.

 In Saskatoon's non-partisan municipal politics, Pleasant Hill lies within ward 2.
-It is currently represented by Hilary Gough, first elected in 2016.
+It is currently represented by Senos Timon.
+He was elected in 2024 and is the first Black person to sit on Saskatoon City Council.